According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 5.

-Squares and Square Roots Class 8 Notes available here is specially designed by math experts who have taken extra care to use simple language and style so that students can understand concepts easily and quickly.
-Chapter 6 notes are a great reference tool and will help students to quickly go through or revise all the important topics before the exams as well as score better marks.
-Besides, some of the key topics covered in the notes include;
+Squares and Square Roots Class 8 Notes available here are specially designed by math experts who have taken extra care to use simple language and style so that students can understand concepts easily and quickly.
+Chapter 6 notes are a great reference tool and will help students quickly go through or revise all important topics before exams as well as score better marks.

 Properties of Square Numbers